Average Reading Time: 4 minutes and 33 seconds

 Originally, my 24-year-old daughter and 18-year-old son were going to join me for this Sprint Triathlon.
 As it turned out, my son injured his shoulder in a soccer tournament before the race, so just Devaki (my daughter who teaches the yoga portions on my DVDs) did it with me.
 We challenged these Ayurvedic principles pretty intensely – as we only trained for two weeks for this triathlon.
 Granted, it was only a 525 yard swim, 10 mile bike ride and a 3.1 mile run.
 The race sounded easy, but we should have been concerned by the name – The Lookout Mountain Triathlon.

 Any triathlon with the word “mountain” in the title should tip you off to a day running and riding up and down the side of a mountain.
-Let’s say 2 weeks of nasal breathing training and no real mountain training pushed my nasal breathing to its limits – I did a lot more huffing and puffing than planned!
+Let’s say 2 weeks of nose breathing training and no real mountain training pushed me to my limits – I did a lot more huffing and puffing than planned!